Vodafone help, issues and complaints

 - Use your Vodafone app – Vodafone has an excellent app that enables you to carry out a lot of simple diagnostics on your home network.
 It will only be useful, however, if your wifi is working as it should

-- Is the problem wifi or broadband? – Problems connecting to the internet might be closer to home than external network issues.
-If you're connecting using wifi, you should carry out this quick check to see if it's your broadband or just your wifi that's at fault.
+- Is the problem with your wifi or your broadband? – Problems connecting to the internet might be closer to home than external network issues.
+If you're connecting using wifi, you should carry out this quick check to see if it's your broadband connection or just your wifi that's at fault.
 Connect a computer directly to your Vodafone Wifi Hub using a network (ethernet) cable.
-Disable wifi on your computer and try to connect to a website.
+Disable the wifi on your computer and try to connect to a website.
 If you can, then the problem could be with your wifi signal.
 Turn wifi back on your computer.
 Reset your hub using the reset switch.
 Try connecting using wifi again.
 If you still can't use wifi, it's time to contact Vodafone help and support

 - Turn it off and in again – Your Vodafone hub can cause problems for many complex and technical reasons but one swift way for you to sort a multitude of them out is to switch your hub off and then on again.
 Do this by turning it off at the wall.
 Waiting for two minutes (so that it powers down completely) then turn it back on.
 Wait for another two minutes (for it to connect to the internet) and try connecting again.
 If you're still having problems connecting, contact Vodafone's help and support online